-The following governance issues were identified during 2010/11 as a result of the review of arrangements and by the work of internal and external audit:
+The following governance issues have been identified as a result of the review of arrangements and by the work of internal and external audit:

 - The Town Council needs to develop an effective appraisal programme which can be utilised for both administrative and operational staff.
-Done for operational staff, now looking at admin staff. - The Town Council needs to develop a comprehensive system for Risk Management.
-The transfer of officers from different Borough Council Directorates has shown that individual directorates operated in isolation of one another; this can no-longer be the case.
-Working with Ellis Whittam to develop a corporate approach to documenting risk. - The Town Council needs to develop a Member Development Programme to ensure that Members have access to training in relation to the skills necessary to carry out their various roles.
-This is ongoing throughout the electoral cycle of the Town Council. - The Town Council needs to undertake a Health & Safety Review to ensure a consolidated approach throughout all service delivery areas. - A Health and Safety Review has been carried out and action plans prepared. - The Town Council needs to review all the Human Resources Policies inherited from the Shrewsbury & Atcham Borough Council to ensure relevance with existing service delivery and conformity to current legislation.
-The development of a new employment policies is ongoing.
+Done for operational staff, now looking at admin staff. - The Town Council needs to develop a Member Development Programme to ensure that Members have access to training in relation to the skills necessary to carry out their various roles.
+This is ongoing throughout the electoral cycle of the Town Council. - The Town Council needs to undertake a Health & Safety Review to ensure a consolidated approach throughout all service delivery areas.
+A Health and Safety Review has been carried out and action plans prepared.
+Additionally the Town Council must look to developing strategies to manage less tangible Health and Safety issues such as stress. - The Town Council needs to review all the Human Resources Policies inherited from the Shrewsbury & Atcham Borough Council to ensure relevance with existing service delivery and conformity to current legislation.
+The development of a new employment policies is ongoing. - In readiness for the elections in 2013 all governance documents (standing Orders, Financial Regulations) shall be reviewed. - During 2011/12 the Town Council has been in discussion with Shropshire Council regarding the transfer of the Countryside Unit and Monkmoor Recreation Ground.
+These will have an impact on the Town Council's governance arrangements given the transfer of land/buildings, staff and equipment and the allocation of a budget.
+Work will be ongoing during 2012/13 to ensure these assets are embedded in the Town Council's functions.

 We are working in those arrears that have not yet been fully addressed.
-No additional governance issues have been highlighted that need to be addressed.